-Cheque fraud is a common form of identity theft that can happen in a variety of ways – including forgery, illegal cheque printing, and even thieves using chemicals to modify cheques.
+Cheque fraud is a common form of identity theft that can happen in a variety of ways – including forgery, illegal check printing, and even thieves using chemicals to modify checks.

 Fraudulent accounting refers to an employee or organization changing, destroying or defacing an account; or presenting an individual or organization’s accounts in a way that does not reflect their true value or the financial activities of the company.

 Documents can be falsified to inflate the perceived value of a company.
 This is used to attract large investments from the banks, when in reality the company may be worthless and never intended to give the bank a return on its investment.

 Credit Card Fraud